 George Zucco was one of the actors that took up the reins when Boris Karloff started to try to veer away from mad scientist roles, and studios started to veer away from Bela Lugosi’s substance abuse.
 Lionel Atwill was already in the game, and he would soon have company by John Carradine and J. Carrol Naish.
 Like Atwill, Zucco was a veteran of the stage and a respected character actor, but also like Atwill, Zucco saw his job opportunities dwindling and found himself in demand more in B-movies than A-class productions.
 And of the famous mad scientists of the era, Zucco is perhaps the one that seems most out of place, even if he didn’t let it affect his performances.

 Glenn Strange was a mountain of a man, standing nearly 2 meters (6,5 ft) tall, who was originally not cast in films because of his frame, but his musicality, as he was part of a western radio music group called Arizona Wranglers.
 As they would occasionally perform in western films and serials in the thirties, Strange soon found himself as an extra because of his physique.
 Although most of his over 300 films and series outings are westerns, he got his first taste of sci-fi in Universal’s smash hit serial Flash Gordon (1936, review), where he played various soldiers and henchmen.
-The Mad Monster was his first horror film and his first as a monster, and he was soon picked up as the next Frankenstein monster in House of Frankenstein (1944), House of Dracula (1945) and Abbott and Costello Meet the Frankenstein Monster (1948).
+The Mad Monster was his first horror film and his first as a monster, and he was soon picked up as the next Frankenstein monster in House of Frankenstein (1944), House of Dracula (1945, review) and Abbott and Costello Meet the Frankenstein Monster (1948).
 Apart from a guest spot in the TV series Space Patrol in 1952, these were his only sci-fi performances.
 Apart from his role as the Frankenstein monster, he is perhaps best known for playing bartender Sam Noonan for 12 years on the TV series Gunsmoke.